microsoft/semantic-kernel/dotnet/src/Skills/Skills.OpenAPI/Authentication/README.md

 ## Reference Authentication Providers

 ### [`BasicAuthenticationProvider`](./BasicAuthenticationProvider.cs)
 This class implements the HTTP "basic" authentication scheme.
 The constructor accepts a `Func` which defines how to retrieve the user's credentials.
-When the `AuthenticateRequestAsync` method is called, it retrieves the credentials, encodes them with Base64, and adds them to the `HttpRequestMessage`'s authorization header.
+When the `AuthenticateRequestAsync` method is called, it retrieves the credentials, encodes them as a UTF-8 encoded Base64 string, and adds them to the `HttpRequestMessage`'s authorization header.

 The following code demonstrates how to use this provider:
 ```csharp